a-lemmon777/AntColonyOptimization/Analysis.md

-## Analysis of our Ant Colony Optimization Problem
+# Analysis of our Ant Colony Optimization Problem

-* For this analysis, we will count time in ticks until all food has been collected and returned to an ant hill.
-** The population count of the ants was kept the same throughout the entire testing process at 125.
+Note: For this analysis, we will count time in ticks until all food has been collected and returned to an ant hill.
+Also, the population count of the ants was kept the same throughout the entire testing process at 125.

+More details about out test runs can be seen on this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1rTsikyOYHbQl1uOJhZzLAHbG8j_v6kVKUMnNYH3bgdc/edit?usp=sharing).

+## Our Initial Runs

 The first thing we ran had no pheromones.
 All of the ants wandered randomly until all food was found and collected.
 Our average tick count was 5110.
 This is pretty slow.